dask/dask-ml/docs/source/hyper-parameter-search.rst

 Finally we create many random models in this parameter space and train-and-score them until we find the best one.

-..

-   (note) :okwarning:s in this section are because "scores_per_fit" is deprecated and sklearn throws warning in get_params

 .. ipython:: python
-    :okwarning:

     from dask_ml.model_selection import IncrementalSearchCV